 Gregg G. Van Ryzin, PhD

-Dr. Gregg G. Van Ryzin is a Professor in the School of Public Affairs and Administration at Rutgers University–Newark where he is also director of the PhD program and co-director of the Center for Experimental and Behavioral Public Administration (CEBPA).
+Dr. Gregg G. Van Ryzin is a Professor and Director of the PhD Program in the School of Public Affairs and Administration at Rutgers University–Newark where he is also co-director of the Center for Experimental and Behavioral Public Administration (CEBPA).
 He has interests in both survey research and experimental methods and conducts empirical studies on a range of topics, including citizen satisfaction with urban services, coproduction, performance measurement, nonprofit organizations, housing and neighborhood issues, and comparative public opinion about government policy and institutions.
 He is currently a co-editor of the International Public Management Journal, and he was a founding co-editor of the Journal of Behavioral Public Administration, a not-for-profit, open-access journal.
 Dr. Van Ryzin is widely published in scholarly journals in public administration, policy analysis, and urban affairs and is author (with Dahlia K. Remler) of Research Methods in Practice (SAGE) and editor (with Oliver James and Sebastian Jilke) of Experiments in Public Management Research (Cambridge).
 He is a Fellow in the National Academy of Public Administration (NAPA).

 - PhD: City University of New York, Psychology (1991)